e271828e/Flight.jl/docs/notes/design/trim_environment_walkthrough.md

 you have (a) back.
 The gain is purely one of ceremony, and its real niche is **component test rigs**: a strut, an airflow stage or an aero block tested on its own against a frozen environment.
-"Leave the face unconnected and write a handle literal into the slot" is the function-valued sibling of a constant source — the same answer dry-run finding #7 reaches for its `Constant{V}` when an aggregation has zero contributors, one step up the type ladder.
+"Leave the face unconnected and write a handle literal into the root input" is the function-valued sibling of a constant source — the same answer dry-run finding #7 reaches for its `Constant{V}` when an aggregation has zero contributors, one step up the type ladder.

 Multi-aircraft worlds argue for (a), and this is the sharpest reason it stays the default.
 With one producer fanned out to every consumer, environmental consistency is *structural*: two aircraft cannot disagree about the wind because they read one port.
-With slot-held handles, consistency is baseline discipline — the user must write the same value into every aircraft's slot, and nothing checks that they did.
+With root-input-held handles, consistency is baseline discipline — the user must write the same value into every aircraft's root input, and nothing checks that they did.

 ## Two ways to pose the trim problem